-113. The booklet entitled 'Childcare Grant and other support for student parents in higher education 2015/16' and the forms 'Application for help with childcare costs' (CCG1) and 'Confirmation of childcare payments (CCG2) can be downloaded from the SFW website.
-Where a student indicates on the online application or PN1 / PR1 forms that they want to apply for the Childcare Grant, a task will be raised - 'Send Information Pack'.
-The information pack will be sent to the student for them to complete and return.
+48. The booklet entitled 'Childcare Grant and other support for student parents in higher education 2016/17' and the forms 'Application for help with childcare costs' (CCG1) and 'Confirmation of childcare payments (CCG2) can be downloaded from the SFW website.
+Where a student indicates on the online application or PN1 / PR1 forms that they want to apply for the Childcare Grant, an information pack, which includes an application form, will be sent to the student for them to complete and return.